emgungor/UrbanSound-Classification-CNN/README.md

 # Urban-Sound-Classification-CNN
  Global AI Hub Bootcamp Project

- UrbanSound8K sound classifications using with CNN.
+ UrbanSound8K sound classifications using CNN.

  Project has two phases which those are Pre-Processing and Training Model(CNN)